lenforiee/DiscordBotUpdater/README.md

 # Status-updater-script
-Status script used for Nahoko server bot to refresh status every 3 minutes (it's made for learning purposes, it's not recommended to use it on own hand)
+Script is used to show amount of players and onlineplayers on bot (osu private server only) Status script used for Nahoko server bot to refresh status every 3 minutes (it's made for learning purposes, it's not recommended to use it on own hand)

 How to install?
 It's simple